briancasteel/youtube-transcriber/README.md

 # YouTube Transcriber

-A microservice-based YouTube video transcription application with AI processing using local Whisper and Ollama, featuring a modern job-based workflow system.
+A microservice-based YouTube video transcription application with external transcript service and AI text enhancement using Ollama, featuring a modern job-based workflow system.

 ## 🎯 Overview